Explore Acadia National Park ME

 Since many come to Acadia National Park with biking on their mind, the road was often full of bikes and scooters, a nice way to avoid using the pricey credit card parking meters at $2 an hour.
 No matter what your mode of transportation don’t forget binoculars to get a closer view of the shoreline or the birds in the trees.
 All of Acadia has spectacular sights to see so here’s a few quick tips about Traveling with Binoculars.

 Building safe roads for everyone to enjoy

-We took Oli’s Trolley on a 27-mile loop sightseeing tour on Acadia National Park to get the lay of the land.
+We took Oli’s Trolley on a 27-mile loop sightseeing tour of Acadia National Park to get the lay of the land.
 The Bay of Maine off the Atlantic provides spectacular vistas of the ever-changing shoreline due to its 14-foot tide and granite formations.
 Since we were on the trolley we didn’t need car reservations to enter the Cadillac summit road.

 John D.Rockefeller, Jr. funded much of the park.
 He wanted a natural barrier of granite coping stones along the roadways.
 Instead of using guardrails he wanted to emphasize conservation and the natural beauty of the area.
-These natural barriers provide protection and a magnificent view of the landscape and rocky coastline from atop of Cadillac mountain.
+These natural barriers provide protection and a magnificent view of the landscape and rocky coastline from atop Cadillac mountain.
 George Bucknam Dorr from a wealthy Boston textile family was another generous funder and devoted supporter.
 He was instrumental in the early days of the formation of the park along with the new national park service.